 Why buy when you can rent?

 There are tons of hosted platforms on the web – also known as “software as a service” (SaaS).
 Start your research by trying a hosted solution.
 You will learn a lot about workflow, usability, and limitations that may apply to your custom web application if you decide to pursue it.
 If you can get away with the hosted software solution and conform to its limitations for a while, you may get some time to save for the investment.
-And hopefully the provider will listen to their customers’ requests and build in new features.
+And hopefully, the provider will listen to their customers’ requests and build in new features.

 Consider the total cost of ownership

 When it comes to determining the ROI, be sure to add up the shelf-life, support, and updates.
 If you are creating a competitive product, others will work to make something better.
 If you are developing a closed application for your company, the software and hardware will become outdated.
-And as always, requirements will change.
+As always, requirements will change.

 How Does it End?